dmuth/splunk-lab/README.md

 If you want to see neat things you can do in Splunk Lab, check out <a href="#cookbook">the Cookbook section</a>.

+Also, the script will craete a directory called `bin/` with some helper scripts in it.
+Be sure to check them out!

 ### Useful links after starting